For organizations submitting their final reports, please use the button below to access your account.

-Most grants require some sort of follow up report.
-It’s easy to just answer questions with simple answers and get it turned in, but this is your opportunity to showcase your project in front of not only the Wichita Falls Alliance for Arts and Culture board that oversees the entire grant process, but also to the City Council who actually funded it.
+Most grants require some sort of follow-up report.
+It’s easy to answer questions with simple answers and get them turned in, but this is your opportunity to showcase your project in front of not only the Wichita Falls Alliance for Arts and Culture board that oversees the entire grant process, but also the City Council that funded it.

 This is your chance to “toot your own horn” and show why your program, and the arts in general, should receive increased funding in the years ahead.